nkh/ftl/config/ftl/man/ftl.md

 be changed.

-Some entry types have multiple types of preview (IE: directories) that can be accessed with a keyboard shortcut (Alt-gr+v and Alt-gr+V by default)
+Some entry types have multiple types of preview (IE: directories) that can be accessed with a keyboard shortcut («z1» and «z2» by default)

 The preview pane is not, generally, a static view of the file but, thanks to _tmux_, a running program.
 If you are positioned on a text file, _vim_ will be